NathanWailes/sens/1. Learn/Books/Ending Aging.md

 #### The Political and Social Significance of Discussing LEV
 #### Quantifying Longevity Escape Velocity More Precisely

 ### 15. War Bonds for the Campaign Against Aging (6pp)
+- If SENS works, you have a strong chance of not dying from aging.
+- How soon SENS works depends on when the funding really gets serious, which depends on when robust mouse rejuvenation happens.
+- "The key question for each of us is, 'What am I going to do about it?'"
+- First, take care of your health in the usual ways (diet and exercise).
+- Second, "hasten the day when the battle is well and truly joined."
+  - Lobby for more funding for rejuvenation research,
+  - Lobby for lifting restrictions on federal funding to embryonic stem cell research in the U.S.
+  - Donate to the Methuselah Foundation.
+- Recap of the reason private donations are so important:
+  - The reason this research isn't being funded by governments is "a mutually-reinforcing ring of poltically directed funding restrictions, scientific over-caution in public statements and grant requests, and public opinion".
+  - TODO: Continue this.